les2feup/CityLink/README.md

 An SSA Thing's TM is a composition of two base Thing Models enriched with application-specific affordances.
 The base thing models include:
-- The platform model, which describes the computational platform and peripherals of the SSA Thing.
+- **The platform model**: describes the computational platform and peripherals of the SSA Thing.
-- The runtime model, which represents the SSA Embedded Core instance running on the SSA Thing and dictates the Thing's basic affordances.
+- **The embedded core model**: represents the SSA Embedded Core instance running on the SSA Thing and dictates the Thing's basic affordances.

 ![Thing Model Class Diagram](uml/tm_relations.png)